 Student violations of the alcohol regulations will minimally result in the consequences listed below.
 The listing of behaviors below is simply a sample listing and not exhaustive or all inclusive.
-Offenses will be judged on a case-by-case basis.
+Offenses will be judged on a case- by-case basis.
 Therefore, students participating in behaviors that appear to be similar may be assigned to different LEVELS and be subject to different consequences.
 Students of any age found in violation of alcohol policy guidelines with a high Blood Alcohol Concentration (BAC) may be assigned to a higher level---even if it's their first offense.

-Determination of the assigned LEVEL will be made by the Assistant Dean of Students or other professional staff designee.
-The accused student will meet with the Assistant Dean (or designee) to discuss the incident and will be an active participant in helping determine the appropriate LEVEL.
-If it is determined that LEVEL 1 or LEVEL 2 is appropriate, the Assistant Dean (or designee) will work with the student to determine appropriate consequence(s).
-If it is determined that LEVEL 3 or LEVEL 4 is appropriate, the student will be referred to the Dean of Students for an administrative hearing.
+Determination of the assigned LEVEL will be made by the Dean of Students (or designee).
+The accused student will meet with the Dean (or designee) to discuss the incident and will be an active participant in helping determine the appropriate LEVEL.
+If it is determined that LEVEL 1 or LEVEL 2 is appropriate, the Dean (or designee) will work with the student to determine appropriate consequence(s).
+If it is determined that LEVEL 3 or LEVEL 4 is appropriate, the student will be referred to an administrative hearing.

-\If the Assistant Dean of Students must be excused due to involvement with administering the alcohol offense, any professional member of the student life staff will step in for the hearing.
+\If the Dean of Students must be excused due to involvement with administering the alcohol offense, any professional member of the student life staff will step in for the hearing.

 Alcohol offenses stay on a student's record for the entire time of their enrollment.
-When a student receives a 2nd or 3rd alcohol offense several things will be considered when the assigned LEVEL is determined.
+When a student receives a second or third alcohol offense several things will be considered when the assigned LEVEL is determined.
 Examples of things considered may include: not only the facts involved in the current offense, but also the facts of previous offense(s); the way in which the individual subscribed to the consequences of previous offense(s); or any other information/testimony that demonstrates the individual could be forming a pattern of alcohol abuse.